sridatta/jekyll-blog/_posts/2012-02-06-rabbit-holes-being-smart-hurts-prod.md

 Make some time to revisit these repositories of information.
 It is easy to just hoard web snippets and never use them to your advantage.
 So set aside some time everyday to update yourself on your findings.
 It does not have to be much; just 15 minutes will suffice.

 With enough discipline and practice, you may find that you are more productive than ever and maybe people will even say “How did he do it?
 He must be a genius!”.

+Errata:
+Feynman had a career at Caltech, not MIT.
+Thanks to [mturmon](http://news.ycombinator.com/user?id=mturmon) for the correction.